crcx/parable/Parable.md

 Parable itself has no user interface.
 The interface is defined as a separate layer, and can be adapted for specific platform(s) as desired.
 The user interfaces should provide the *standard library* which defines names for the bytecodes and various commonly used functions.

-Parable includes two user interfaces: *pre* and *legend*.
+Parable includes three user interfaces: *allegory*, *listener* and *legend*.

-*Pre* is the *Parable Runtime Environment* and is a command line wrapper that processes code in source files and displays the results to the standard output device.
-It is not interactive.
+*Allegory* is the largest of the standard environments.
+It provides an interactive, terminal based interface, support for running scripts from the command line, and extends the language with useful I/O functions.

-*Legend* is an interactive, terminal based user interface that processes input from the standard input device and displays the results of execution immediately.
+*Legend* is an interactive, full-screen terminal based user interface that processes input from the standard input device and displays the results of execution immediately.

-A third option, *Apologue* is available for iOS users.
-This encompasses a code editor, evaluation of source, documentation, and a decompiler.
+*Listener* is an interactive, terminal based environment similar to a traditional Forth environment.

+Other interfaces (such as *Apologue* for iOS) exist as well but are developed and distributed separately.

 # Compiler